 Cons of Local Japan eSIMs:

-❌ No global coverage – Only work within Japan, so you can’t use it in other countries.
+❌ No global coverage – Only works within Japan, so you can’t use it in other countries.

 Insider tip: Don’t Activate Your eSIM Too Early!😳

-Make sure not to install or activate your eSIM until you’ve landed in Japan and are ready to start your trip.
+Depending on the eSIM plan, you may need to wait before activating it.
+Some eSIMs will start the data plan as soon as they’re installed — even if you’re not in Japan yet.
 Activating it too early could cause your data plan to start before you even arrive, reducing the amount of time you can use it during your trip.

 ↑ Go back to the table of contents